Common Layover to Morocco, Casablanca

 Train Options from Casablanca Airport

-One of the easiest ways to reach the city is by train.
-The station is located in the basement of Terminal 1.
-Trains run regularly to Casa Port station in the city centre.
-The cost is 43 MAD for a one-way ticket, and the journey takes about 45 minutes.
-It’s a comfortable and affordable way to get into town, with beautiful city views as you approach.
+Trains are one of the most convenient ways to go from Casablanca airport to the city.
+The station is located in the basement of Terminal 1, and frequent trains run to Casa Port station in the city centre.
+The one-way ticket costs 43 MAD and the travel takes around 45 minutes.
+It’s a comfortable and economical mode of transportation that provides stunning views of the city as you approach.

-Travel Tip: Keep an eye on your belongings, especially if the train is crowded.
+- Travel Tip: Keep an eye on your valuables, particularly if the train is busy.

 Taking a Taxi: What You Need to Know

-Travel Tip: Petit taxis (small red taxis) are used for shorter city rides.
-Grand taxis (larger white taxis) are used for longer distances like airport runs.
+- Travel Tip: Petit taxis (little red taxis) are utilised for short city rides, whereas grand taxis (bigger white taxis) are used for longer excursions such as airport transfers.

 Alternative Transport: Private Cars and Tours